sheltermanager/asm3/README.md

 * apt-get install python3-boto3 (needed for Amazon S3 media storage)
 * pip/pip3 install stripe (for requesting payments via Stripe)

-Packages necessary for building static checkers, installers and manuals:
+Packages necessary for building, static checkers, installers and manuals:

 * apt-get install exuberant-ctags nodejs npm pychecker python3-sphinx python3-sphinx-rtd-theme texlive-latex-base texlive-latex-extra latexmk

+Node and npm are used for transpiling javascript code for older browsers and linting javascript files.
+To install all build time javascript dependences, run this command in the source folder:

+* npm install

-If you're using Debian and want to do development, you can use "make deps" to install the needed dependencies.
+If you're using Debian and want to do development, you can use "make deps" as a convenient way to install the needed dependencies.

 Debian python3-webpy
 --------------------